fknMega/ReboundGuardian/README.md

 1. Clone the repository or download the source code.
 2. Open a terminal or command prompt and navigate to the project directory.
-3. Run the following command to install the required dependencies:
+3. Run the following commands to install the required dependencies:
 ```
    npm install discord.js-selfbot-v13
+   npm install xmlhttprequest
    ```

 ## Configuration